 The work of Max Planck, Erwin Schrodinger, Werner Heisenberg, Neils Bohr, Paul Dirac and Enrico Fermi amongst others in the 1920s and the 1930s led to the development of a new and revolutionary theory which became known as "Quantum Mechanics".

 The new theory was completely successful in that it was able to account for existing observations - as well as predict new phenomenon - with remarkable accuracy.
 However, with bizarre new concepts being involved (e.g. Heisenberg's Uncertainty Principle - which states that it is physically impossible in principle to obtain complete information about the position and momentum of a given particle at the same time) many philosophical questions were raised by quantum mechanics - which appears to completely overturn the basic notions of mechanistic determinism and "cause and effect" as "built in" to the previously established classical physics and our intuitive understanding of the everyday world.

 Many older physicists were reluctant to believe that quantum mechanics was in fact a correct description of nature, and even intellectual giants such as Albert Einstein (whose Nobel prize winning explanation of the photoelectric effect in 1905 ironically gave significant impetus to the development of the new theory) found the ideas involved very difficult to accept.

-Theoretical arguments called "thought experiments" were thus devised to show up the apparant contradictions in the theory: These included the infamous "Schrodinger's Cat" scenario (a situation in which quantum mechanics decrees that a cat in an unopened box can be considered to be both dead and alive at the same time), and the "EPR [Einstein -Podolsky - Rosen] Paradox" (in which a process known as "entanglement" highlights a contradiction with relativity, invoking what Einstein called "spooky action at a distance").
-However, despite such determined attempts by some of the greatest thinkers of our time, no arguments have yet proved powerful enough to escape the incontravertable evidence which shows that when applied to objects at the subatomic level the theory of quantum mechanics works perfectly and has been extensively tested by experiment in situations where the predictions of classical physics fail !
+Theoretical arguments called "thought experiments" were thus devised to show up the apparant contradictions in the theory: These included the infamous "Schrodinger's Cat" scenario (a situation in which quantum mechanics decrees that a cat in an unopened box can be considered to be both dead and alive at the same time), and the "EPR [Einstein -Podolsky - Rosen] Paradox" (in which a process known as "entanglement" highlights a contradiction with relativity, invoking the notion of what Einstein called "spooky action at a distance").
+However, despite such determined attempts by some of the greatest thinkers of our time, no arguments have yet proved powerful enough to falsify the so far incontravertable body of evidence which shows that when applied to objects at the subatomic level the theory of quantum mechanics works perfectly and has been extensively tested by experiment in situations where the predictions of classical physics fail!